Table of Contents

 - Regular Home Maintenance and Turnovers Between Tenants

-- Softwares To Use For Rental Management, Accounting, and Tenant Screening
+- Software to Use for Rental Management, Accounting, and Tenant Screening

 Make sure to go through all of these thoroughly, because they may just be the difference between you being a likeable, profitable landlord and a slumlord.
 Learning about how to manage your own rental property is the best thing you can possibly do for yourself and your tenants right now.